 * Sport Balance Pockets are standard equipment on Featherlite Freedom.

-* Expedition Balance Pockets are standard on Natural Balance and Load Limo.
+* Expedition Balance Pockets are standard on Natural Balance

 For other models Balance Pockets are an option.
 Balance Pockets will increase the capacity of the pack making it suitable for longer trips.
 For example, adding Compact Balance Pockets to Natural Exhilaration make it large enough for an overnight trip.
 For the models where the Balance Pockets are an option, follow these guidelines: